VinayakSuthar/react-ts-boilerplate/README.md

 ### Development

-- `yarn run dev` Start Vite dev server in the current directory at `localhost:5173`.
+- `yarn run dev` start Vite dev server in the current directory at `localhost:5173`.
-- `yarn run lint` to run full linter.
+- `yarn run lint` to lint your code.
-- `yarn run format` to format code.
+- `yarn run format` to automatically format your code with Prettier.
 - `yarn run build` generates a production-ready bundle.

 > **Note**
 > To make sure that Eslint and Prettier run before every commit, run the command `yarn run prepare` after setting up your project.

+### Continuous Integration (GitHub Actions)

+This project is set up for continuous integration using GitHub Actions.
+The CI pipeline includes running tests and deploying to Github Pages.
+You can view the CI/CD workflows in the .github/workflows directory.